 Convenience was one of the most common advantages that were identified by the participants.
 Having all products on a single platform will save time and money since it reduces the need to travel.
 They felt the app will ease mobility and reduce time wastage in search for suppliers and services in as far as helping people with disabilities is concerned.

-For the suppliers, they felt the app will increase the market share, meaning even their income will have to increase once the market share has increased, and even increase employment opportunities in disability organisations or companies.
+For the suppliers, they felt the app will increase the market share, meaning even their income will have to increase once the market share has increased, and even increase employment opportunities in disability organizations or companies.

 Participants felt that another advantage of the app is that it might improve the responsiveness of suppliers as it may facilitate opportunities for suppliers to receive feedback from the users.
 Suppliers thought that through the app they will become more sensitive to demands and what specific devices are needed and that they can use this information to provide more appropriate services.